Waiting More than a Year After Default is Always Prejudicial

 It took a great deal of gall to bring this action.
 The prejudice was obvious.
 The failure to comply with the policy condition was blatant.
 The insured did not act in good faith to his insurer and should have been sanctioned by the court for making the spurious assertions delineated by the Second Circuit.

-This article and all of the blog posts on this site digests and summarize cases published by courts of the various states and the United States.
+This article, and all of the blog posts on this site, digest and summarize cases published by courts of the various states and the United States.
 The court decisions have been modified from the actual language of the court decisions, were condensed for ease of reading, and convey the opinions of the author regarding each case.

 The author and publisher disclaim any liability, loss, or risk incurred as a consequence, directly or indirectly, of the use and application of any of the contents of this blog.
 The information provided is not a substitute for the advice of a competent insurance, legal, or other professional.
 The Information provided at this site should not be relied on as legal advice.
 Legal advice cannot be given without full consideration of all relevant information relating to an individual situation.